bartificer/programming-by-stealth/docs/pbs30.md

 In the next instalment we’ll finally be ready to move on to some more different form inputs, specifically, checkboxes and radio buttons.

-# Matching Postcast Episode 476
+# Matching Podcast Episode 476

 Listen Along: Chit Chat Accross the Pond Episode 476